 A VM-VM anti-affinity policy describes a relationship among a category of VMs.

-If the policy applies to more VMs that there are hosts in the SDDC, or if it's not possible to place a VM on a host that satisfies the policy, DRS attempts to place the VM on any suitable host.
+- If the policy applies to more VMs than there are hosts in the SDDC, or if it's not possible to place a VM on a host that satisfies the policy, DRS attempts to place the VM on any suitable host.

 This operation is restricted to users who have the CloudAdmin role.